perryiv/canvas_drawing_starter_kit/ReadMe.md

-Just some bar-minimum code to allow someone to experiment with the JavaScript canvas API.
+This is intended to be a "starter kit" for experimenting with the JavaScript canvas API.